This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 That will export all installed drivers for devices on your machine.

-If you want to use PowerShell, then search for PowerShell and run as administrator.
+If you want to use PowerShell, then search for PowerShell and run as an administrator.
 Once PowerShell opens, run the commands below to export all device drivers.

 Export-WindowsDriver -Online -Destination "full_path_to_export_folder"